 From the photograph of Mr.Pinkas Klapper, the fear is prominent.
 Was it the fear to die or the inhuman torture, I don’t know.
 I felt whoever went inside these camps, for them the only solace was death because after death there will be no more bodily pains…perhaps emancipation from this unjust world!
 It is evident from this picture that it was hard to bear the torture for long.
 He was deported on 26.02.1942 to this camp and died on 17.03.1942.
 He didn’t survive even a month!
 Dachau Concentration Camp Memorial Site (Germany) also bears the same agony!
 It is also a testimony of hundreds of victims of Adolf Hitler, the leader of the Nazi party.

-Innocent children were also labelled as enemies
+Innocent children were also labeled as enemies

 When I saw the photograph of this child, numerous questions crisscrossed my mind.